Supervision

 I pay attention to the bringing together and expanding of knowledge and experience of body, heart, mind and spirit as it manifests in supervision and in the work of the supervisee and their context.
 My approach in all supervisory styles offered below is holistic and systemically aware.

-Areas covered in the different types of supervision can include any of the following as appropriate to the need of the supervisee:
+Areas covered in the different types of supervision can include any of the following as appropriate:

 Fees information is available on request.
 A sliding scale is in operation for individuals, groups and organisations and my fee is dependent on circumstances and context.